3 7 Times 2 1 2

 • Double-check the decimal point placement: Always count the decimal places carefully and verify that the decimal point is in the correct position in the product.

-• Align the numbers carefully: Use graph paper or a ruler to ensure that the numbers are properly aligned during the multiplication process.
+• Align the numbers carefully: Use graph paper or a ruler to confirm that the numbers are properly aligned during the multiplication process.

 • Estimate the answer: Before performing the multiplication, estimate the answer to get a rough idea of what the final result should be.
 This can help you identify potential errors in your calculations.